Range Rover (L405): Powertrain

-All engines use an eight-speed automatic transmission.
+All engines use a variant of the 8 speed ZF 8HP transmission.
 Gears are selected from the Drive Select rotary shifter on the centre console or the driver can also manually select gears via the paddle shift controls on the steering wheel.

-The car has permanent four-wheel drive with 50/50 torque split and a two-speed transfer case for high and low range options.
+The car has permanent four-wheel drive with 50/50 torque split and a Magna Steyr DD295 two-speed transfer case for high and low range options.

 Suspension

 The Range Rover has electronic cross-linked air suspension with variable ride height.
-Multiple suspension modes are provided as standard, including: access, normal on-road, off-road and extended height.
+Multiple suspension modes are provided as standard, including: access, normal on-road, off-road, and two user unselectable extended heights.
 The car has an automated load leveling mechanism.

 Adaptive dynamics continuously analyse vehicle movements over 500 times per second, reacting instantaneously to road conditions and driver actions.
 Variable dampers adjust to maintain a composed and balanced ride.

-The dynamic response system independently adjusts and monitors front and rear suspension units, reducing the amount of body roll during cornering, as well as enhancing control and stability at higher speeds.
+The dynamic response system (formerly known as Active Cornering Enhancement, or ACE) is able to independently adjust the front and rear hydraulic sway bars, reducing the amount of body roll during cornering, as well as enhancing control and stability at higher speeds.
+The system is also able to detect off-road conditions via the Terrain Response 2 system, where it dynamically reduces the level of roll compensation, to allow greater wheel articulation to increase contact with the terrain and improve comfort and control.

+The system is able to entirely absorb roll up to 0.4 g before gradually increasing roll.
+It also adjusts handling balance-reducing understeer or oversteer-by changing pressure on the front and rear stabilizer bars.
+This makes the car feel more agile at low speeds and more stable at high speeds.